OpenScienceLabs/opensciencelabs.github.io/pages/programs/internship/index.md

 contributors and the advancement of open-source projects through our internship/apprenticeship program.

-Certainly!
-Adjusting the timeline for Cycle 1 to begin on December 1st, 2023, here's the revised schedule:

 ## OSL Internship/Apprenticeship Program Timeline

 ### Cycle 1: Winter/Spring 2024